How can you tell the difference between prodromal labor and actual labor?

 Prodromal labor can be a frustrating and exhausting time for an expectant mother.
 Nothing is worse than experiencing contractions that aren’t going to lead to the delivery of your baby.

 Treat prodromal labor the same as active labor.
-It is important you focus on yourself and find the best ways to stay well-rested and relaxed.
+It is important for you to focus on yourself and find the best ways to stay well-rested and relaxed.
 Use prodromal labor as a practice run for the real deal.